top of page

 Intent:

-• Take great pleasure when listening to adults read and when choosing and reading books for themselves.
+We aim to develop pupils who: Take great pleasure in listening to stories read aloud and enjoy choosing and reading books for themselves.

 Picture1.png